natamartinscodedev/international-radio/README.md

 ## MongoDB Atlas.
 for save array list, I can use the mongodb atlas.
 Maybe create a simple page of login for users can save your favorite songs on list.
-And save this in mongo
+And save this in mongo.

+I think this is necessary.
+I didn't become a great designer because my focus is on showing my ability to create code.
+I didn't finish all the tests, but initially some